omerhakim/Lab_Mod3/README.md

 <img src = "./images/image16.png">

-Next, a hyper-parameter was applied to each of the algorithms (Logistic Regression, K Nearest Neighbors and Decision Tree), using SKLearn grid search.
+Next, a hyper-parameter tuning was applied to each of the algorithms (Logistic Regression, K Nearest Neighbors and Decision Tree), using SKLearn grid search.
 Following is an example of the logistic regression tuning.
 Example for the other algorithms can be found in the Python code document.

 <img src = "./images/image17.png" style = max width = 90%>